bcornelusse/microgrid-bench/docs/intro.rst

 A microgrid is a small power system connecting devices that consume, generate and store electricity.
 Usually microgrids are able to operate in islanded mode (off-grid), but they can also be connected to the public grid.
-We are interested mostly in the latter casen, because it offers many more valorization mechanisms.
+We are interested mostly in the latter case, because it offers many more valorization mechanisms.

 Microgrid-bench is a python tool that aims at simulating the techno-economics of a microgrid, and in particular at quantifying the performance of an operational planning controller as a function